beejjorgensen/bgc/src/bgc_part_1400_env.md

 Each shell is different, but in bash you can just type `set` and it'll show you all of them.

-Here's an except from the 61 variables that are defined in my bash shell:
+Here's an excerpt from the 61 variables that are defined in my bash
+shell:

 ```
 HISTFILE=/home/beej/.bash_history